Summary

 What is cholesterol and why does it matter?

 Cholesterol is a type of waxy fat that performs a range of important functions in the body.
 We cannot live without cholesterol.
 It’s found in every cell in our body and involved in a whole host of vital processes.
-All the cholesterol you need is made in your liver and the rest comes from foods you eat, like meat and dairy.
-High amounts of cholesterol in your blood can lead to health problems.
+All the cholesterol you need is made in your liver, and the rest comes from foods you eat.

 Why get tested?